catid/calico/README.md

 #### Decryption

-Message decryption and authentication is performed by `calico_datagram_decrypt`.
+Message decryption and authentication is performed by `calico_decrypt`.
 It reads the 24-bit truncated IV from the overhead and uses the last accepted IV to expand it back to the full 64-bit IV value.
 The IV is checked to make sure it was not previous accepted, to avoid replay attacks.
 Using the IV and remote datagram key it